Finnmark Plateau North – South Skiing Expedition. 16 days

 But be aware; this feeling can in some cases lead to a life long addiction for long duration outdoor adventures!

 This expedition holiday is suitable for adventurous people with strength of will and a can-do attitude.
-It requires a good level of fitness and previous camping and outdoor experience.
+It requires a good level of fitness and previous camping and outdoor experience is helpfull.

-The route goes from north to south and ends up in Karasjok, the Norwegian Sami capital.
-We will be skiing the whole way transporting our equipment in pulks and back packs.
+The route goes from Hatter in the north to Karasjok in the South.
+We will be skiing the whole way transporting our equipment in pulks.
 Almost the entire route will be off track and our daily skiing distances will be between 7 and 22km.
-Total distance will be between 160- 210 km, depending on our starting point, which will be decided based on group size and composition, weather forecast, snow conditions and other factors that might influence us during the trip.
+Total distance will be between 160- 210 km.

-We will be skiing during the coldest period of the year when the temperature can drop to below -40°c and the weather can vary from clear blue skies with no wind to storms or blizzards.
-This will challenge you both physically and mentally, but it will also bring forward friendship, character, cooperation, grand nature experiences and a wilderness feeling that few other places in Europe can offer.
+Depending on what part of the winter you go We will be skiing during the coldest period of the year when the temperature can drop to below -40°c and the weather can vary from clear blue skies with no wind to storms or blizzards.
+Or if the trip is later into spring, we can have daily temperatures just around 0c and nights a manageable -20c.
+Either way this will challenge you both physically and mentally, but it will also bring forward friendship, character, cooperation, grand nature experiences and a wilderness feeling that few other places in Europe can offer.